 The information that you share with us enables you to decide how you would like to hear from us, tailoring the information that you receive.
 It also helps us to get a better understanding of the School’s audience so we can continue to deliver, develop and evaluate the courses, events, exhibitions and opportunities that interest you.

-GDPR (General Data Protection Regulation) is a new regulation which enhances and strengthens data protection within the European Union, including the United Kingdom.
-The Royal Drawing School is legally obliged to comply with the provisions of Data Protection Act 1998 and has made changes and updated our policies to ensure we are compliant with GDPR.
+The UK GDPR (UK General Data Protection Regulation) is a regulation which enhances and strengthens data protection within the United Kingdom.
+The Royal Drawing School is legally obliged to comply with the provisions of Data Protection Act 1998 and has made changes and updated our policies to ensure we are compliant with the UK GDPR.